 - UK 74%

 Student Services and Facilities

 - Music students have access to The Jerwood Library of the Performing Arts.
-This is a research library with collections of international significance - including rare and in some cases unique items.
+This research library contains collections of international significance – including rare and, in some cases, unique items.
 Resources include books, sheet music, and recordings.

-- Drama students benefit from the Laban Library, the largest and most varied open-access specialist research collection on dance and related subjects in the UK, covering many aspects of dance in a variety of formats and languages.
+- Dance students benefit from the Laban Library, the UK's largest and most varied open-access specialist research collection on dance and related subjects.
+It covers many aspects of dance in a variety of formats and languages.